qdev-dk-archive/matlab-qd/Tutorial.md

 Only common configuration options are usually exposed.
-If you need something that is not there, you can either add it to the drivers (see below), or bypass it be talking to the instrument directly.
+If you need something that is not there, you can either add it to the drivers (see below), or bypass it by talking to the instrument directly.

 ```matlab
 >> keithley.query('print(smua.measure.analogfilter)');